Harsha131104/Harsha131104/README.md

 ---

-> 🔍 *Currently open to internships & remote roles focused on full-stack or open-source development.*
+> 🔍 *Currently open to internships & remote roles focused on software development.*